Metalscreame/Youtube-to-mp3-converter/README.md

 # Youtube-to-mp3-converter
-Small repo that contains heroku-only web-app source code to convert video from youtube to mp3
+Small repo that contains heroku web-app source code to convert video from youtube to mp3